Terminal Aérea metro station

 Terminal Aérea metro station (Note: Estación del Metro Terminal Aérea.
 Spanish pronunciation: /es/.
-The name of the station literally means "Air Terminal" in Spanish and it is known in English as Air Terminal station.) is a Mexico City Metro station in Venustiano Carranza, Mexico City.
-It is an underground station with two side platforms, serving Line 5 (the Yellow Line), between Oceanía and Hangares stations.
-The station serves the Mexico City International Airport and the nearby colonias (neighborhoods) of Peñón de los Baños and Moctezuma 2ª sección along Boulevard Puerto Aéreo.
+The name of the station literally means "Air Terminal" in Spanish, and it is known in English as Air Terminal station.) is a station on the Mexico City Metro in the city's borough of Venustiano Carranza.
+It is an underground station with two side platforms serving Line 5 (the Yellow Line), located between Oceanía and Hangares stations.
+It opened on 19 December 1981, providing service northwest toward Consulado station and east toward Pantitlán station.

-Terminal Aérea metro station opened on 19 December 1981, providing northwestward service toward Consulado metro station and eastward service toward Pantitlán metro station.
-The station's pictogram features an airliner and a control tower, reflecting its proximity to the airport's Terminal 1.
-Inside, there are six murals painted by David Lach.
-In 2019, the station had an average daily ridership of 18,389 passengers, ranking it the 96th busiest station in the network and the fourth busiest of the line.
+Terminal Aérea serves Mexico City International Airport and the nearby colonias (neighborhoods) of Peñón de los Baños and Moctezuma 2ª Sección along Boulevard Puerto Aéreo.
+Its pictogram depicts an airliner and a control tower, reflecting the station's proximity to the airport's Terminal 1.
+The station also has six murals painted by David Lach.

+In 2025, the station had an average daily ridership of 14,549 passenger entries, ranking it the 97th busiest station in the network.

 Location and layout

-Terminal Aérea is an underground metro station on Boulevard Puerto Aéreo, in Venustiano Carranza borough, in eastern Mexico City.
-It is located approximately 200 m away from the entrance to the Gate A of the Terminal 1 at Mexico City International Airport.
+Terminal Aérea is an underground metro station on Line 5 on Boulevard Puerto Aéreo, in the Venustiano Carranza borough, in eastern Mexico City.
+It is located approximately 200 m from the entrance to Gate A of Terminal 1 at Mexico City International Airport.
+It serves two Colonias ("neighborhoods") of Peñón de los Baños and Moctezuma 2ª Sección.

-Terminal Aérea metro station has two exits leading to Boulevard Puerto Aéreo, but none directly to the airport.
-The east exit is at the corner with Calle Aeropuerto Civil, in Colonia Peñón de los Baños, while the west entrance is found between Calle Norte 33 and Calle Oriente 33 in Colonia Moctezuma 2ª sección.
-On their Policy Review of Mexico, the OECD criticized the station for not having proper signage and for not being designed for first-time travelers as they "must negotiate over 110 steps" to reach it.
+Terminal Aérea metro station has two exits leading to Boulevard Puerto Aéreo, though neither provides direct access to the airport.
+The east exit is at the corner of Calle Aeropuerto Civil, in Peñón de los Baños, while the western entrance is found between Calle Norte 33 and Calle Oriente 33 in Moctezuma 2ª Sección.
+In its Policy Review of Mexico, the Organization for Economic Co-operation and Development criticized the station for lacking adequate signage and for not being designed for first-time travelers, noting that passengers "must negotiate over 110 steps" to reach it.

-Within the system, the station lies between Oceanía and Hangares.
-The area is serviced by the Terminal 1 Metrobús station, belonging to Line 4, Line 4 (formerly Line G) of the trolleybus system, Routes 43 and 200 of the Red de Transporte de Pasajeros network, by Route 20-B of the city's public bus system, and the airport's people mover, Aerotrén.
+Terminal Aérea is located between Oceanía and Hangares stations on the line.
+The area is also served by Terminal 1 station of the Metrobús service, Line 4 (formerly Line G) of the trolleybus system, Routes 43 and 200 of the Red de Transporte de Pasajeros network, by Route 20-B of the city's public bus system, and the airport's people mover, Aerotrén.